tc39/notes/es7/2016-05/may-23.md

 (Leo Balter)

-LB: [_Presented bug comment showing behavior across browsers_]
+LBR: [_Presented bug comment showing behavior across browsers_]

 MM: What does n/a mean?

-LB: not providing that argument
+LBR: not providing that argument

 MS: JSC gives somewhat changed and more standards-compliant behavior for some cases listed here, more in line with all other implementations

 JHD: Seems like some of these have multiple browsers throwing, but your PR makes it not throw, in alignment with only V8.
 Why?

-LB: I'm trying to make a canonical approach
+LBR: I'm trying to make a canonical approach

 DE: We should consider web compatibility also for things that are not strictly at the intersection